 The only bike trail in Ohio's state nature preserve system, the Blackhand Gorge Trail traverses just over four miles of the stunning sandstone gorge carved by the Licking River near Newark.
 The gorge was named for a Native American petroglyph that was destroyed by dynamite during the building of the Ohio & Erie Canal in 1828.
 You'll catch glimpses of the canal locks and towpath on your ride, but nature rules the roost again along this verdant trail.

 The Blackhand Gorge is paved and flat, a great family ride.
 Bring your helmet, and a bell to let other riders know you're coming.

-We love Camp Tuscazoar so much, our New Philadelphia team holds weekly rides here when the weather is warm!
+We love Camp Tuscazoar so much, we hold monthly rides here when the weather is warm!
 Founded by Boy Scouts, this century-old, 600-acre camp is home to cabins and campsites, hiking trails and horse trails, and some great mountain biking.
 The multiple MTB loops winding through these forests and hills span a range of technical difficulty, so newcomers and experts alike will find something to ride.

 You'll encounter lots of hills and rocky terrain here.
 We HIGHLY recommend a helmet and a bike with a suspension fork, gearing, and mid- to wide tires.

 New Phila Skate Park